benschaf/gipfel-lerner/README.md

 **HOW**
 Payment transactions are individual as opposed to a subscription model.
 Users can choose to pay for lessons as they book them or pay for multiple lessons at once.
 The site uses the Stripe API to handle payments securely.

-It is still in its early development stages, although it already has a newsletter, and links for social media marketing.
+The site is still in its early development stages, although it already has a newsletter, and links for social media marketing.
 The Facebook page is already set up and linked to the site.

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
 For example a welcome message, notifications of new tutors, and reminders of upcoming lessons, updates to business hours, notifications of events, and much more!

+### Business and Costumer Goals

+The business goals of the app are to provide a platform where students can find tutors for their specific needs and preferences.
+The app aims to set itself apart from other tutoring platforms by providing a better matching system that leverages detailed tutor profiles, ratings, and reviews.
+The app also aims to provide a seamless user experience for both students and tutors, with features such as detailed tutor profiles, booking requests, and online payments.

 ## Search Engine Optimization (SEO) & Social Media Marketing